 Although our Board has no current plans to utilize the additional authorized shares of common stock to entrench present management, it may, in the future, be able to use the additional common stock as a defensive tactic against hostile takeover attempts.
 The authorization of such additional common stock will have no current anti-takeover effect.
 No hostile take-over attempts are, to our management's knowledge, currently threatened.
-There are no provisions in our Certificate or bylaws or other material agreements to which we are a party that would, in our management's judgment, have a significant anti-takeover effect; however, as described under "Proposal 1: Election of Directors," our Certificate provides for a classified Board of Directors and, as described under "Stockholder Proposals", our bylaws contain certain advance notification requirements for nominations of persons for election to our Board and proposals by stockholders at our annual meeting of stockholders.
+There are no provisions in our Certificate of Incorporation or bylaws or other material agreements to which we are a party that would, in our management's judgment, have a significant anti-takeover effect; however, as described under "Proposal 1: Election of Directors," our Certificate of Incorporation provides for a classified Board of Directors and, as described under "Stockholder Proposals", our bylaws contain certain advance notification requirements for nominations of persons for election to our Board and proposals by stockholders at our annual meeting of stockholders.
+In addition, as indicated above, we are authorized to issue up to 20,000,000 shares of preferred stock.
+Although our Board has no current plans to utilize the shares of preferred stock to entrench present management, it may, in the future, be able to use the preferred stock as a defensive tactic against hostile takeover attempts.